Skip to Content

 Brighton with Kids

-Thins to do in Brighton in Kids
+Things to do in Brighton in Kids

 The gardens here are always a winner.
 My toddler loves it here as there are so many birds to chase.
-I’m pretty sure chasing pigeons in these gardens are amongst his top things to do with toddlers in Brighton!
-There is also a cafe in the grounds where you can grab a cake and coffee if you fancy.
+I’m pretty sure chasing pigeons in these gardens is amongst his top things to do with toddlers in Brighton!

 Get your tickets here.